 Trains travel from Toronto Union Station Daily

-Or you can do what we do, take the 5 hour drive along the 401 to the Ottawa cutoff.
+Or you can do what we often do, take the 5-hour drive along the 401 to the Ottawa cutoff.

 When visiting Canada, make sure to include Ottawa on your itinerary.
 It is one of Canada's coolest cities offering culture, nature, luxury and adventure to people from around the world.